 This post was written in 2014, so some information may be out-of-date.
 Please be sure to check their website for the latest event details.
-For the 2016 holiday season, the Nutcracker will be performed December 9-11 and December 16-18, 2016.

 As a child, my absolute favorite holiday tradition was my families’ annual trip to see the Nutcracker.
 I loved getting dressed up in my finest holiday attire, I loved seeing all of the beautiful costumes, and I really loved watching the amazing dancers perform.
 Now I’m sure my brother would not rank this family tradition nearly as high on the fun scale as I do, but for me and my three sisters (yes, I’m one of five kids!) it was one of our most memorable traditions.